The Basics

 - This all had to work cross-platform since I use Windows, MacOS, and Linux, which wasn't easy to do in Python.

-- Some characters simply couldn't be recognized by Tesseract, such as Typing.com's newline character (
+- Some characters simply couldn't be recognized by Tesseract, such as Typing.com's newline character which requires the user to press

 to continue.